 Students will learn to repair and test diesel fuel systems, engines, refrigeration, electronic control systems, power trains, brakes, electrical systems, suspension, and air conditioning systems, as well as gain experience with various hand tools and test equipment.

-Class will be done online synchronously with the required supervised cooperative education internship at an approved facility.
-Internship will reinforce the education and training received in the classroom and lab facilities to real life service practices.
+Class will be taken online synchronously with required, supervised cooperative education internship at an approved facility.
+Internship will reinforce the education and training received in the classroom and lab facilities to real-life service practices.

-Students must complete an ASE MAST Automotive Technic program or equivalent prior to being admitted into the program.
+Students must complete an ASE MAST Automotive Technical program or equivalent prior to being admitted into the program in addition to a program application.
 Students who complete the curriculum requirements can earn a Program Certificate in Diesel Technology.

 Industry Technical Standards

-- Must have the ability to perform accurate work in a timely fashion, communicate effectively with others, present information in a clear, concise manner, and follow verbal and written instructions.
+- Must have the ability to perform accurate work in a timely fashion, communicate effectively with others, present information in a clear and concise manner, and follow verbal and written instructions.